uscxav/SGD213_Task-2-Wiki-Template/Proposal/Overview/client.md

     I'm happy for you to make a premise for the game!
 Although, it's not needed 5.
     I'd assume this to be in a darker setting given the stealth nature.
 Although, I'm happy for you to use any assets needed.
 It only really needs grey boxes

+### Second Email
+Hey Ian,
+We have a couple more questions for you in regard to this project.

+1. For the player, we could have a health bar that goes down when sentries catch the player.
+Or the player could have a sort of insta-death, where the player resets to a checkpoint or beginning of a level once the sentries catch the player.
+Which would you prefer?

+2. Would you like the cameras to also damage/reset the player when they detect movement, or summon a sentry to where the player was detected?

+3. Would you like instructions on screen telling the player for their goal on each level/quest?

+Please reach out if you have any questions or concerns.
+Thank you,
+Xaviera Allingham, The Wicked Crew

+### Third Email
+ Greetings Ian...

+While you haven't replied to our previous email yet, I just wanted to provide some additional questions to help better guide how we'll begin our development.

+1. How would you like the levels of the game to be played?
+Would you prefer if the game was comprised of small, arcade-style levels with a singular goal, or if it was a larger map that the player ventured through, perhaps encouraging backtracking, key-finding and such?

+2. Would you like the UI to be displayed on the screen using a canvas system, or would you prefer a more diegetic implementation?

+3. Do you have a rough idea of who or what you want the enemies in the game to be?
+(Human, Robot, Alien, Eldritch Horror, etc)

+It would be great to hear back from you soon.
+Gungle,
+Ned Tanner, The Wicked Crew